 - Add pumpkin puree and vanilla and mix gently till combined.

 - Add in the dry ingredients (except cinnamon sugar mixture) and mix well (you can mix the dry ingredients in a separate bowl first to ensure even blending, but I usually just add them directly into the wet mixture so I don’t have an extra bowl to wash).
 Add 1/2 – 1 tsp of plant milk if the dough looks too dry.

 - Roll dough into balls, coat in cinnamon sugar, and place on a lined baking sheet (I like to use this silicone mat).
 Slightly flatten into discs (smooth out any cracks if you want perfectly round cookies), then bake at 375°F for 10 minutes.

 - Let them cool for 5 minutes on the baking tray, then transfer to a cooling rack to finish cooling.

 - Slightly flatten the cookies before baking ⟶ Because I cut back on the sugar and fat in this recipe, they don’t spread the same way most oil/butter-based cookies do.

-- The cookies should still feel soft on top (but should be more firm around the edges) when you take them out of the oven, but they will firm up as they cool.
+- Cool completely ⟶ The cookies should still feel soft on top (but should be more firm around the edges) when you take them out of the oven, but they will firm up as they cool.

 - Use softened coconut oil ⟶ Make sure your coconut oil is solid but soft enough to cream, think softened butter consistency.
 Coconut oil stored at room temperature (about 72-75°F) will work best, but if your coconut oil is liquid then place in the fridge for a few minutes to firm up.
 Or if your coconut oil is too solid then you can briefly warm it in the microwave (but don’t melt it!).